libADS/docker-islandora-backend/README.md

 Docker Islandora Backend
 ================

 Runs Fedora, Gseach and Solr inside Tomcat in a Docker container with configuration for Islandora.
+The goal is for this to function as a minimal, functional `backend` service for testing with Islandora.

 Binary default versions:
 -------------------------------